 - S3 Default Encryption Not Enabled

-- S3 Bucket Public Full Control Permissions should be removed
+- S3 Bucket with Public Full Control Permission

 - SNS Server-Side Encryption Not Enabled